yannmc/A-Star-Maze-Solver-Python/README.md

 # Goal behind the app :

 This project was a class assignment during my last semester in computer science.
 At first I did the whole thing in Javascript, as I usually do, but I then ran into issues.
-Once the algorithm finished I was unable to output the answer in the same directory as the program without running a server on the machine itself.
-After some research I understood that Javascript wouldn't be safe if it was able to write files on your machine, as it is used in most websites today.
+After the algorithms were coded I was unable to output the answer in a specific directory without running a server on the machine itself.

+After some research I understood that Javascript wouldn't be safe if it was possible to write files on your machine, as it is used by most websites today.
 As a work-around I decided to rewrite the whole thing in Python, which I really enjoyed doing.

+Knowing that this is my first Python program, I suspect that it probably is far from perfect, but it sure is a good start.

 # Developer :
 Yann Morin-Charbonneau @yannmc